zaneali1/Trade-Booking-Platform/README.md

 To interface with the system, a simple, interactive command-line reader tool was created in /src/main/Java/com/app/Main.java.
 No data validation is provided -- new orders must be submitted in the CSV format as:

 *TradeID,BBGCode,Currency,Side,Price,Volume,Portfolio,Action,Account,Strategy,User,TradeTimeUTC,ValueDate*

+## Design
+The bid and ask order books were modelled using self-balancing Binary Search Trees.
+The order books were first arranged by price; high prices took priority in the bid order book while low prices took priority in the ask order book.
+For equivalent prices, the orders were prioritised by earliest timestamp (regardless of book).
+As a result of the ordering, an executing order would traverse the fewest possible nodes in the opposite book for price matching.

+A

+## Aggregation